GerardMT/Volume-Rendering/README.md

 ## Known issues
 - The renderer crashes when the performance is low.
 This is due to some graphic drivers killing the process if a draw call take longer than a few seconds.
 Can be mitigated by using the tiled rendering.

+## Requirements
+The software requires the following libraries to be installed:
+- GLEW
+- Eigen
+- QT 5

 ## Build
 Clone the repository: